-Thanks to everyone who took part in the giveaway this week and special thanks to Navanit Arakeri, the developer of Palimpsest!
+Thanks to everyone who took part in the giveaway this week, and special thanks to the kind people at Branchfire!
 I’m excited to let you know that the winners have now been chosen.
 Congratulations are in order to:

 Well done to the lucky winners, and we’ll be in touch soon.
 Sorry to those who missed out, be sure to check back for more great competitions!

 iAnnotate is a great app for reading, annotating, and sharing PDFs.
 Use it to improve your productivity, reduce your clutter, and go paperless!
 If features an extensive set of tools for taking notes, annotating and more.

 We’re soon to have a review of the app here on AppStorm, but in the meantime here’s a chance for three lucky readers to get their hands on it.
 Read on to find out how!

 Three services dominate the read later category.
 They are Instapaper, Read It Later, and Readability.
 Instapaper and Read It Later have been around the longest but Readability has been gaining a lot of transaction ever since the service was released last year and re-branded with a free service this year.
 I have mostly been an Instapaper user over the last couple of years but have looked at Read It Later every so often, and I wanted to take a look at all three services to determine if I still am happy with Instapaper as my read it later app of choice!

 Read later services take articles, content, and websites, and let you save items in a queue for you to read later.
 The services will strip out all of the ads and weird formatting to leave you with just text.
 Instapaper and Read It Later download these articles to your iPad so you can read them offline as well.

 We all want to get the very best out of our devices!
 Who doesn’t love finding out a new trick or shortcut?